 How your money is spent

-During 2016/17 we spent £93 million on services and activities to make children and young people safer.
+During 2017/18 we spent over £93 million on services and activities to make children and young people safer.
 This includes working with children and families, our helplines, our schools service and our child protection and awareness campaigns such as PANTS.